Nagging

 Nagging, in interpersonal communication, is repetitious behaviour in the form of pestering, hectoring, harassing, or otherwise continuously urging an individual to complete previously discussed requests or act on advice.
-The word is derived from the Scandinavian nagga, which means "to gnaw".
+The word is probably borrowed from North Germanic, compare Swedish nagga 'to gnaw'.

-Reporter Elizabeth Bernstein defined, in a Wall Street Journal article, nagging as "the interaction in which one person repeatedly makes a request, the other person repeatedly ignores it and both become increasingly annoyed".
+In a Wall Street Journal article, reporter Elizabeth Bernstein defined nagging as "the interaction in which one person repeatedly makes a request, the other person repeatedly ignores it and both become increasingly annoyed".
 Thus, nagging is a form of persistent persuasion that is more repetitive than aggressive and it is an interaction to which each party contributes.

 Nagging is a very common form of persuasion used in all aspects of life including domestic and professional.
 It is also a common practice in order to avoid more aggressive persuasive moves like threats.

 Dynamics

 Kari P. Soule describes nagging as an "interpersonal ritual" but states that the term "seldom appears in interpersonal communication or conflict textbooks.
 It appears that 'nagging' is commonly used in everyday conversation but it rarely makes it to academic print".

 Nagging as a form of interpersonal communication is considered to be a repetitious form of persuasion that can be employed as an alternative to resorting to more aggressive tactics in order to gain compliance.
-Martin Kozloff, Ph.D., Professor of Education at the University of North Carolina at Wilmington, identifies four main steps of nagging :
+Martin Kozloff, Ph.D., Professor of Education at the University of North Carolina at Wilmington, identifies four main steps of nagging: